MrX101/MVCInventory/README.md

 This is an example project to show my coding skill.
 It is an inventory system coded in the MVC(Model, View, Controller) coding architecture.
 To ensure that the functionality is not effected by the Graphical User interface and as such any number of future changes to the GUI could be done and the functionality would not be effected.

+Currently missing features are:
+* Adding More Unit Tests
+* Add tooltips
+* Make the inventory functions return a response based enum, instead of success/fail bool.To indicate why the operation failed.
+* Adding Universal Item Manager that stores all items and other inspectors simply show the item list with a searchbox.
+* World items dropping/pickups. ~Partially implemented.
+* Destroying Items in GUI
+* Make a better inspector for setting inventories settings.

+Major Missing Features:
+* Add Network Support
+* Add Async requests/responses.
+* Add Database Support

 **bold**If you want to run the local yourself but don’t have much/any Unity experience:**bold**